Scaling templates from publishing to AI conversion

 With publishing, templates have clear states and named versions, making it easy to see changes and identify the official version.

-Template lifecycle
+Template listing

 Yi-Ying Lin, 2025